Modifications of the BIC for order selection in finite mixture models: Main results

-Thus B1 and B2 is stronger than Condition (C2), although only up to a logarithmic factor, which we believe is a small price to pay for the dramatic reduction or elimination of the other conditions, since the effect is that we require a diminishingly slower penalty that, as argued, is negligible in practice. \begin{rem} It would appear that to improve upon the rate of $O\left(n/\log n\right)$ in Lemma \ref{lem:Rateofmin} (and subsequently B2), sharper bounds on the entropy $H_{\left[\right]}\left(u,\bar{{\cal F}}^{1/2}\left(\delta\right),{\cal L}_{2}\left(\mathfrak{m}\right)\right)$ (see \cref{eq:Local=000020class}) are required that make use of the localizing condition $\mathfrak{h}\left(f,f_{0}\right)\le\delta$ of $\bar{{\cal F}}^{1/2}\left(\delta\right)$.
-It is in the effort of obtaining such sharp bounds that necessitates the additional assumptions regarding the partial derivatives of $\phi$ employed by \citet{keribin2000consistent} and \citet{gassiat2012consistent}.
-Indeed, \citet[Sec.
-7.5]{van-de-Geer:2000aa} notes that in the finite dimensional parametric setting, one cannot obtain $O\left(n\right)$ rates without exploiting the localizing condition. \end{rem}
+Thus B1 and B2 are stronger than Condition (C1), although only up to a logarithmic factor, which we believe is a small price to pay for the dramatic reduction or elimination of the other conditions, since the effect is that we only require an infinitesimally larger penalty than that of the BIC and thus, as argued, is negligible in practice.

+A complementary comparison can be made to the PanIC framework of \citet{nguyen2024panic}, which treats model selection problems in a general empirical-risk minimisation form.
+For convenience, we reproduce in Appendix~B the assumptions (N-A1)--(N-A2) and the penalty conditions (N-B1)--(N-B2) of \citet{nguyen2024panic}.
+Specialising their setting to likelihood-based order selection by identifying $\mathbb{T}_{k}$ with $\mathbb{S}_{k}$ and taking the loss to be $\ell_{k}(x;\psi_{k})=-\log f_{k}(x;\psi_{k})$, the hypotheses (N-A1)--(N-A2) amount to compactness of $\mathbb{S}_{k}$ together with a global Lipschitz condition on the negative log-likelihood with an ${\cal L}_{2}(P)$ envelope, which are slightly simpler to verify than A2--A5.